Gun Culture and War

 - Bloating up on 'roids, getting a sleeve or two of tattoos, growing a beard, or showing your cleavage doesn't make you competent.
 It makes you a secondhand, replaceable decal on the face of the industry.
 Every bit as cool as peel-and-stick flame stickers were on Trans-Ams for a few weeks in the 80's.

 Furthermore, people can be beat, arrested, or killed after following bad advice.
-Our society has washed it's hands of personal responsibility, but that dog don't hunt.
+Our society has washed its hands of personal responsibility, but that dog don't hunt.

 You get to put your hands up and put that stupid look on your face like "it ain't my fault" if your material gets someone killed.
 You get a free pass.
 There's no incentive for being real.
 Keep that in mind as you sift through these publications.
 Are the authors stroking ego, or are they giving you information you probably don't want to hear?
 If you don't want to hear it, you should probably pay attention.

 If you know something, show something.
 If you don't, take a seat, and take some notes.
+Don't wear the juice.

 Martialism has always demanded humility because it's a lethal art, and your life could be snatched from you in a second.
 Skill, discipline, and commitment go a long way, but they're no guarantee that you'll live.
 Worse, it's no guarantee those on your team, or in your care will live.
 As such, self-assuredness might look cool for online self-promotion, but it's the mark of the inexperienced amateur, regardless of credentials.